Judefabi/phonebook_app/README.md

 ### Usage

-Once you have cloned the repository and installed the dependencies, you can start using Todo App in your development environment.
+Once you have cloned the repository and installed the dependencies, you can start using Phonebook App in your development environment.

 ## Contributing